Soulja Slim, “Life Goes On” (Originally Published January/February 2005)

 “I ain’t gonna be no rapper that get killed,” Soulja Slim said in August of 2001.
 “I’ma hit this nigga up with something.
 I ain’t gonna get caught slipping.
 I done got shot two times before—not at the same time—I got war wounds.
 Every soldier got a story to tell.”

 If any rapper had a tale it was Soulja Slim.
-But most rap fans outside of the South had never heard of him until this past summer, when Juvenile’s “Slow Motion” featuring Slim bubbled up off the streets of New Orleans all the way to the number-one spot on the Billboard Hot 100 singles chart.
+But most rap fans outside of the South had never heard of him until this past summer, when Juvenile’s “Slow Motion” featuring Slim bubbled up off the streets of New Orleans all the way to the No. 1 spot on the Billboard Hot 100 singles chart.
 Recorded by Slim solo the year before, gift-wrapped special for Juve’s comeback album, Juve The Great, the song was a sleeping giant of a hit.
 With it’s bluesy guitar loop, laid-back Southern beat and super-syrupy hook—“Oooh, I like it like that…”—it had rap fans from East to West grooving along to Slim’s sound and style.
 Sadly, Slim never got to see it happen.
 On November 26, 2003, he was shot to death in front of the house he’d bought for his mother in New Orleans’ Gentilly section.

 Born James Tapp on September 9, 1977, Soulja Slim (a.k.a.
 Magnolia Slim) was raised by his mother, Linda Tapp (a.k.a.
 Ms. Linda) in New Orleans’ infamous Magnolia projects.
 He loved to draw and cut hair as a child, but from early on, hip-hop called.
 “We used to bang on the desks in elementary school, rapping,” says longtime friend B.G.
 “We wanted to get serious with it.”
 In 1993, an adolescent Slim hooked up with a local DJ named KLC, and over the next couple of years, cut two albums on the budding producer’s independent label, Parkway Pumpin’.
 (Much of this material would be rereleased on Hype Enough Records’ 1999 compilation, Limited Edition.)
 After dropping out of high school, and having developed an addiction to the narcotics that run rampant in the N.O. hood, the lanky teenager was arrested for armed robbery in 1995 and sent to a juvenile detention center.
 The following year, he was arrested on four separate occasions, eventually landing in full-fledged state prison.